 Hanging wallpaper can be a tricky business especially if you have complicated ares in a room and since you can spend very easily upwards of £50 in some cases £1000’s a length it can pay for a professional to apply it.

 Usually supplied on rolls 10 meters long, some papers are supplied in a single drop or panel, but they all have one thing in common and that is to decorate a surface.
-Some papers, lining paper for example, are considered preparation papers and are usually used to prepare a surface, they will even out porosity and are rarely used as a finishing product.
+Some papers, lining paper for example, are considered preparation papers and are usually used to prepare a surface, they will even out porosity and are rarely used as a finishing product but can be painted.

 Finishing papers can be used to create an illusion in a room, using a small patterned paper can make a room look larger, alternatively using a large pattern can make a room look smaller.
 It is the same effect with colours, but you are not limited to decorating an entire room, one or even two feature walls have become very popular in recent years.
 Design does not stop here, paper can be used in a single length on a wall, to enhance a ceiling, as a display or working surface for notes and drawing.
 Most good manufacturers carry a range of plain papers to match to their patterned papers so you can create a seamless change from pattern to colour to enhance your living or work space.